dprojects/Woodworking/README.md

 # Main features

 * **Magic Panels** - allow to create woodworking project more quickly, especially simplifies the positioning process and thickness recognition.
 You see clearly where is the thickness in object property window, so it can be changed quickly, if needed.
 If you have problems with "side effect", I mean pure magic of the Magic Panels ;-), please use `magicManager` to preview panel before creation and `magicMove` to move panels.
-* [Fully parametric examples](https://github.com/dprojects/Woodworking/tree/master/Examples) - you can adopt it to your current project, merge them, without designing from scratch e.g. bookcase.
+* [Fully parametric examples](https://github.com/dprojects/Woodworking/tree/master/Examples/Parametric) - you can adopt it to your current project, merge them, without designing from scratch e.g. bookcase.
 You can also add decoration, if needed.
+* [Fixture examples](https://github.com/dprojects/Woodworking/tree/master/Examples/Fixture) - this is new approach to 3D modeling.
+With `panel2link` feature you can replace any cube object with detailed object created manually.
+This is very powerful feature and gives a lot of flexibility and simplifies the process of making model detailed.
+Also if you replace all cube objects with links to detailed object.
+You get parametric detailed model.
+If you change the detailed object all links will be updated.
 * [getDimensions](https://github.com/dprojects/getDimensions) - allows to create spreadsheet with dimensions to cut, cutlist, BOM.
 * [sheet2export](https://github.com/dprojects/sheet2export) - allows to export spreadsheets to chosen file format.
 * [setTextures](https://github.com/dprojects/setTextures) - allows to store, load, repeat and rotate textures from URL.